LM-SAL/irispy-lmsal/docs/guide.rst

 The structure of the level 2 FITS data file is as follows:

-The level 2 FITS are multi-extension FITS files.
+Level 2 FITS files are multi-extension FITS files.
-An extension" refers to a part of the file containing self-consistent information.
-This information may be, in the general case, a header or its corresponding data.
+An "extension" refers to a part of the file containing self-consistent information, which may be a header or its corresponding data.
 The first extension is called ``primary`` and its ``extension number`` is 0.

-The extensions in an level 2 SJI FITS file has the following numbers:
+The extensions in a level 2 SJI FITS file has the following numbers:

    - ``0``: header and data corresponding to the spectral images observed by the SJI.
    - ``1``: header and auxiliary 31 values from each exposure taken by the SJI in the spectral band of the file.
      It is an array of float values with dimensions :math:`no. images \times 31`.
    - ``2``: header and extra data from each exposure taken by the SJI in the spectral band of the file.
      It is a record array containing 5 string fields for each exposure.
-     The values of each field can be access as the key in a dictionary or as an attribute.
+     The values of each field can be accessed as the key in a dictionary or as an attribute.
      See example in the last code block of this section.

-An level 2 raster FITS file has the following extensions:
+A level 2 raster FITS file has the following extensions:

    -  ``0``: main header with the main information of the observation.
       This header has information about all the spectral windows contained in the file and other relevant and